 - Set the comparison area by clicking

-- Delete the box and draw the second rectangular box.
+- Delete the box and draw the second rectangular contrast area selection box.

-This button can help to delete it if you don't want to do area contrast.
+This button will delete the selection area if you don't want to do area contrast.

 Ink Match function